 The Florida Vocal Association (FVA) is a component organization of the Florida Music Education Association.
 Its primary purpose is to promote and develop interest in choral and general music in Florida Secondary Schools.

-The officers of FVA are as follows: president, president-elect, past president, middle school chairperson, middle school chairperson-elect, and the district chairpersons (there are currently 17 districts).
+The officers of FVA are as follows: president, president-elect, past president, middle school chairperson, middle school chairperson-elect, and the district chairpersons.
+There are currently 17 districts throughout the state.

 - Active membership in the Florida Vocal Association shall be open to all persons actively engaged in the teaching of choral and/or general music in secondary schools of Florida.

 - Affiliate membership is open to music faculty members or music administrative staff in a Florida junior college, community college, college or university and those who are responsible for music activities in a Florida school district in a supervisory, coordinating or similar capacity.